davetang/learning_vcf_file/README.md

 -sn SAMPLE2
 ~~~~

+The `my.interval_list` file can be in [several formats](https://software.broadinstitute.org/gatk/guide/article?id=1319) including the popular BED format.
+The GATK engine recognises the .bed extension and interprets the coordinate system accordingly.

 # Merging VCF files

 The [NHLBI Exome Sequencing Project](http://evs.gs.washington.edu/EVS/) (ESP) provides their variants in the VCF but per chromsome.